Ovid/method-delegation/README.md

     returns false, we return false.
 Usually this is the same name as the `to` argument, meaning if if the method named in `to` does not return an object, simply return false instead of attempting to delegate.

+    As a convenience, the number (or string) "1" has been special-cased to mean the current delegate method name.

 - `else_return` (optional)